runpod/docs/docs/tutorials/integrations/skypilot/skypilot.md

 ## Running a Project

-After Setting up your environment, you can seamlessly spin up a cluster in minutes:
+After setting up your environment, you can seamlessly spin up a cluster in minutes:

 1. **Create a New Project Directory**: Run `mkdir hello-sky` to create a new directory for your project.